Q: How many applications were received last year and how large is the current class?

 - GMAT/GRE Score Report

-Q: Should I provide you with hard copies of application materials or any supplemental materials?
+Q: Should I provide hard copies of application materials or any supplemental materials?

 A: Our application process is entirely paperless; therefore applicants should not mail hard copies of application materials to our office.
 All required application materials should be submitted via the online application system.
 We will not process or review any supplemental materials (personal statements, research papers, thesis, hard copies of recommendation letters, etc.) mailed to us.
 If you are admitted and decide to enroll in the program, we will notify you of any official hard copies we require from you.